-Biscotti are the ideal holiday cookies because they can be made well-ahead of time and freeze beautifully.
+Biscotti are the ideal make-ahead cookies because they freeze beautifully and this recipe can be very easily doubled.
 I have been making these almond biscotti for years; they are crunchy, filled with roasted almonds and not too sweet.
 What’s great about this recipe is that you can easily change-up the flavour by replacing the almonds with your own preferred add-ins.
 Pistachios and grated orange rind as well as hazelnuts and mini chocolate chips are two of my favourites.

 - 2 1/4 cups flour